Design Evolution: From Pencil & Paper to Keyboards & Hard Drives

 Going Back to the Basics of CAD

 The history of Computer-Aided Design, more commonly known as CAD, closely parallels the induction of the computer.
-With its creation in 1957, CAD was still decades ahead of the technology and software that was readily available at that time.
+With its creation in 1957, CAD was still decades ahead of the technology and software readily available then.
 Therefore, pencil and paper would remain the primary way engineering and architecture designs were drafted for another 30 years.
 However, the groundwork was set, and CAD software would eventually become an essential tool within the engineering industry.

 Advantages CAD Brings to the AEC Industry

-CAD offers many advantages over its manual drawing predecessor that make it an essential tool in the Architecture, Engineering, and Construction (AEC) services industry.
+CAD offers many advantages over its manual drawing predecessor, making it an essential tool in the Architecture, Engineering, and Construction (AEC) services industry.
 These advantages help our engineers and technicians in several ways, including increased efficiency, accuracy, and visualization.

 Due to the human element involved, manually created designs have a higher propensity for errors.
-This risk is nearly eliminated with CAD as the software has features and tools that are directly developed per design and drawing conventions and standards.
+CAD nearly eliminates this risk as the software has features and tools that are directly developed per design and drawing conventions and standards.

 Before CAD technology, hand-drawn designs had limited visualization impact.
 Now, renderings can be used to quickly create realistic images, allowing engineers to receive client feedback before a project even begins.
-These renderings communicate not only the look of a design but also how it fits into the built environment, how construction phases will occur, and even how traffic flows could be impacted throughout construction.
+These renderings communicate the look of a design and how it fits into the built environment, how construction phases will occur, and even how traffic flows could be impacted throughout construction.

 CAD Options Utilized by Our Team

 At Snyder & Associates, our CAD designers work directly with project engineers to create models that are as comprehensive as possible using tools for digital design, 2D and 3D Drafting, modeling, animation, rendering, construction, and more.
-To create these various deliverables, we utilize three different programs to ensure the information and formatting are right for each project.
+We utilize three programs to create these various deliverables to ensure the information and formatting are suitable for each project.

 AutoDesk is an all-purpose drafting platform for 2D and 3D drawings.
-It was one of the original CAD programs and still stands as one of the most widely used drafting programs in the world.
-AutoDesk is known across the industry as the easiest system to understand and operate due to its command-based and design-oriented approach.
-Our team incorporates this program for most of our site development, commercial, and municipal projects due to its broad use among subcontractors and its ability to transfer and share files.
+It was one of the original CAD programs and still stands as one of the world’s most widely used drafting programs.
+AutoDesk is known across the industry as the most straightforward system to understand and operate due to its command-based and design-oriented approach.
+Our team incorporates this program for most of our site development, commercial, and municipal projects due to its broad use among subcontractors and ability to transfer and share files.

-Using AutoDesk, we take initial field survey data and generate existing features as 2D and 3D models with 3D surfaces in an existing base file.
+We take initial field survey data using AutoDesk and generate existing features as 2D and 3D models with 3D surfaces in an existing base file.
 This provides 3D-surfaced images that design technicians can use to lay out proposed design features in both dimensions.
-This base file, along with the design files, help develop the construction drawings that will be reviewed, quality checked, and approved by the project engineer before being sent to the client for review.
+This base file and the design files help develop the construction drawings that will be reviewed, quality checked, and approved by the project engineer before being sent to the client for review.

-Like AutoDesk, MicroStation is used to design, draft, develop and generate 2D/3D vector graphics, as well as highly intelligent models conveying design intent.
+Like AutoDesk, MicroStation is used to design, draft, develop, and generate 2D/3D vector graphics and highly intelligent models conveying design intent.
 But that is where the similarities with AutoDesk end.
 MicroStation has a transportation-oriented focus with a more technical interface.
 For our transportation clients, MicroStation is widely used in the design of intersections, roads and highways, institutional work, and wind farm site development.

 When starting a project in MicroStation, our technicians receive a 3D-surfaced terrain image previously established by our survey staff.
 With that existing layout, they’ll structure a proposed horizontal alignment and vertical profile within the software.
-With these parameters in place, a roadway template is applied, creating a digital model of the project.
-Sections of this model can then be cut into visual sheets to create plans for contractors, as well.
+A roadway template is applied with these parameters in place, creating a digital project model.
+Sections of this model can then be cut into visual sheets to make contractors’ plans.
 Incidentally, the model is often delivered to the project contractor to “guide” grading and paving equipment during construction.

-Revit software is used by our designers to build an intelligent 3D model with real-world information.
+Our designers use Revit software to build an intelligent 3D model with real-world information.
 It’s a specialized Building Information Modeling (BIM) software specifically intended for designing and structurally analyzing buildings.
 Our structural engineering subsidiary, Shuck-Britson, employs this system when creating documents for structural projects such as the Ankeny Kirkendall Library and the Polk County Historical Court House renovation.

-Revit allows simplified collaboration between disciplines, including Architectural, Structural Engineering, and Mechanical Engineering teams that are all working on the same building or project.
+Revit allows simplified collaboration between disciplines, including Architectural, Structural Engineering, and Mechanical Engineering teams working on the same building or project.
 In most cases, before commencing a structural project in Revit, the Architect would have already progressed beyond the conceptual stage by creating a building model featuring generic walls, floors, and roofs.
-Our specialists proceed to develop a separate Revit model for the structural components, including preliminary framing, foundations, and structural floors.
+Our specialists developed a separate Revit model for the structural components, including preliminary framing, foundations, and structural floors.
 These models are then integrated with the Architect and Mechanical models to ensure effective coordination and clash detection.